0n1ght/Weather-App/README.md

 # Weather-App

 ## Description
-Simple application where you can quickly check the weather in any place on Earth.
+Simple application where you can check the weather in any place on Earth.

 Developed by [Karol Kasperek](https://github.com/KarolKasperek).